ebli8053/nim/README.md

 3. Compile all code by `cd ~/PKD/lesson11` and `tsc *.ts`.
 (Do note that this compilation is in `--strict` mode if you did create the appropriate `tsconfig.json` while installing `eslint`)
 4. Run the code with `node main.js`

-When making changes to the code, run `jest .` and `eslint .` to make sure the code still passes all tests and fulfils the stiles.
+When making changes to the code, run `jest *.ts` and `eslint *.ts` to make sure the code still passes all tests and fulfils the stiles.